QiaotongHuang/Web-crawler-based-on-selenium-taking-Amazon-as-an-example/README.txt

   |- amazon_login.py
   |- requirements
   |- README.txt
+  |- outputs/ (All outputs are saved in this directory)
 ```

-All Outputs are saved in file named as 'outputs'